 WiCyS 2019 was even better than the year before.
 I was empowered to spend multiple days with female leaders in the industry, and inspired by all the students of the next generation.
 I was grateful to represent Symantec – one of the sponsors of this year's conference – along with so many of my distinguished colleagues.
 Dr. Meg Layton presented multiple Symantec-sponsored awards.
 Molly Handy shared her story as a Navy Veteran in the industry.
 And Barbara Brooks provided commentary on being a millennial in cyber security.
 Everyone gets stuck in the daily grind, but it is important to take time out of your routine to educate, improve, and invest in yourself.

 Pittsburgh, Carnegie Mellon University, Symantec, and WiCyS are all communities with a clear sense of unity and I am proud to be a part of each one.
-Cities, sports team, colleges, and companies all need leaders on their teams to achieve success.
+Cities, sports teams, colleges, and companies all need leaders on their teams to achieve success.
 Find a group that brings out the best in you, because you need to believe in yourself so others believe in you too!

 For International Women's Day, Francesca G. shares her story of how active encouragement and allyship made a positive difference in her life when her personal interests conflicted with traditional gender roles and expectations.